Facilitating world-class research

 This research will be evidenced by outputs referenced in the case study.
 This underpinning research as a whole must be of a quality at least equivalent to two stars: ‘quality that is recognised internationally in terms of originality, significant and rigour’.
 'Underpinned by' means that the research must have made a distinct and material contribution to the impact claimed.

-For REF 2021, impact case studies must demonstrate impact in the period from 1 August 2013 to 31 July 2020, from research undertaken by staff in the submitting unit from 1 January 2000 to 31 December 2020.
+For REF 2021, impact case studies must demonstrate impact in the period from 1 August 2013 to 31 December 2020, from research undertaken by staff in the submitting unit, published between 1 January 2000 and 31 December 2020.

-The REF guidance defines a continued case study if it was based on the same research as one submitted to REF 2014, and the impact claims are of the same type.
+The REF guidance defines a continued case study as a case study that was broadly based on the same research as one submitted to REF 2014, and the impact claims are of the same type.

 All panels have agreed to assess continued case studies on an equal basis to new case studies.
-Panels B, C and D do not wish to receive information on which case studies are continued.
+Panels B, C and D do not wish to receive information on how any REF 2021 case study relates to that submitted in REF 2014.

-Underpinning research can be produced beyond the impact period.
-For the purposes of the REF the period for impact is 1 August 2013 to 31 July 2020.
-However, the underpinning research can be from a much longer period, beginning 1 January 2000 and extending beyond the impact period to 31 December 2020.
+For the purposes of the REF the period for impact is 1 August 2013 to 31 December 2020.
+However, the underpinning research can be from a much longer period, beginning 1 January 2000 and extending to 31 December 2020.

 This may depend on the individual circumstances.